unburied/labs-curriculum/Labs Curriculum/Sprint 2 - Demonstrating Contribution/Sprint Challenge 2.md

 # Sprint Challenge: Sprint 2

+When you submit your link, make sure the permissions to your Google Doc are open so we can access your Sprint Challenge!

 ## Objectives

 - Student can articulate their delivery process in contributing to and completing individual tasks.